aolkuski/algo/README.md

 algo
 ====

-'advanced' algorithms and data structures
+'advanced' algorithms and data structures.
+Feel free to use.